paolomostardi/Videogame_tracker/README.md

 This application was developed and tested using XAMPP.

 __1.__ Install XAMPP (or equivalent), or (UNTESTED) manually install Apache and MySQL.
 There are no specific apache/php/mysql configurations required.
-__2.__ Creator a folder in the htdocs folder in XAMPP or Apache installation.
+__2.__ Create a folder in the htdocs folder in XAMPP or Apache installation.
 Then clone/download the repository and extract the files to a new folder within the htdocs folder.
 __3.__ Start Apache and MySQL (for XAMPP: open the control panel and click start Apache and MySQL).
 __4.__ If using XAMPP or phpMyAdmin, Navigate to _localhost/phpmyadmin_ in a web browser.
 __3.__ Create a new database in MySQL or phpMyAdmin, and for example call it __videogame_tracker__.